maidsafe/rfcs/proposed/Launcher-as-a-service.md

 pub struct SecureCommunication;
 impl SessionState for SecureCommunication { ... }
 ```
 `SecureCommunication` could spawn a new thread for `GET`s and wait for the result.
 It can either timeout or wait indefinitely and can be dynamically configured by the app.
 The app should also get a chance to cancel all pending `GET`s.
-This is where a cloned `std::sync::mpsc::sender` could be useful.
+This is where a cloned `std::sync::mpsc::sender` from `safe_client::client::response_getter::ResponseGetter` could be useful.